missessofiachan/sswp-portfolio-at2/README.md

 - GUI integrated with API (React pages for CRUD + auth)
 - 7 evidence tests/screenshots (GUI, Postman, Morgan logs, Chrome/Firefox, etc.)

+Note: For local demo/testing, the very first account you register is granted the `admin` role; subsequent accounts are `user`.

 ---

 ## ⚙️ Setup